William Heathcote (1800 ship): Career

-2nd enslaving voyage (1807–1808): Captain Moses Joynson acquired a letter of marque on 17 March 1807.
+2nd voyage transporting enslaved people (1807–1808): Captain Moses Joynson acquired a letter of marque on 17 March 1807.
 The Slave Trade Act 1807, which forbade British ships to engage in the slave trade, took effect on 1 May 1807, but William Heathcote must have cleared customs outbound before that date as Captain Joyson did not sail until 6 July.
 William Heathcote arrived in Suriname in February 1808.
 She arrived back in Liverpool on 17 August.

 Captain John Hanley acquired a letter of marque on 11 December 1810.

 In February 1816 an advertisement appeared in the press stating that William Heathcote, William Batman, master, was intending to sail to Philadelphia, Pennsylvania.
 She sailed on 11 February but had to put back two days later leaky and with her main top mast sprung.

 Fate

 William Heathcote was wrecked in July 1816 on Bier Island.
 Her crew and part of her materials were saved.
 She was on a voyage from Philadelphia to Saint John, New Brunswick.
 British North America.